angelolloqui/angelolloqui.github.io/_posts/2016-10-12-37-Swifty-names-for-modules-protocols-and-implementation-classes.md

 There are however a couple of caveats to point out.

 *   **File names must be unique**: In Swift, file names are used to generate the final internal name for the classes.
 Even if you add them inside different folders, and use different names for the classes in it, the compiler will generate an error if 2 swift files are named the same.
-Because of this, you should not name your file like ViewModel.swift even if they are grouped under a module directory.
-Instead, just do it like RestaurantsListViewModel.swift.
+Because of this, you should not name your file like `ViewModel.swift` even if they are grouped under a module directory.
+Instead, just do it like `RestaurantsListViewModel.swift`.
 It would be nice to be able to apply short names on files, but Swift compiler is not there yet, maybe in future versions.
 *   **Interface builder**: In current version of Xcode (8.0), IB can not follow typealiases properly (at least not in nested enums like the ones I showed).
 As a result, in your IB files you have to use the concrete implementation class name.
-So, instead of Restaurants.List.View, you have to use RestaurantsListViewController if you want your outlets to be properly displayed.
+So, instead of `Restaurants.List.View`, you have to use `RestaurantsListViewController` if you want your outlets to be properly displayed.

 ![](/ckeditor_assets/pictures/25/content_screen_shot_2016-10-12_at_11_36_53.png?1476281949)